HitBTC Review and Comparison

 Token listing – HitBTC is known for being a place where companies that are issuing their own token could get it listed fairly easily.

-I initially reviewed HitBTC in 2014 when I just started out 99Bitcoins.
+I initially reviewed HitBTC back in 2014 when I just started out 99Bitcoins.
 Overall the exchange made a very good first impression.
-I haven’t actively used it for trading until the Bitcoin Cash and Bitcoin Gold forks.
-Whenever I claimed a new coin from one of these Bitcoin forks, I would immediately sell it on HitBTC.

 All seemed to be going well, and as my site relies mainly on affiliate commissions, I decided to also recommend it to my readers.
 Unfortunately, that’s when things took an ugly turn.

-It was the first time I tried to withdraw my affiliate Bitcoin balance from HitBTC.
-I decided to take a look at my account and saw that I had 0.25BTC waiting for withdrawal + another $600.
+The first time I tried to withdraw my affiliate Bitcoin balance from HitBTC I had 0.25BTC waiting for withdrawal + another $600.